 Understanding the Role of Testosterone in Erectile Function

-It may come as a surprise to many readers that testosterone though significant, but is not vital for getting hard erections.
+It may come as a surprise to many readers that testosterone, though significant, is not vital for getting hard erections.

 Testosterone And, Consequently, Testes Have a Much Broader Role in the Wellbeing

-It would be unwise to see testis as something that is for producing sperms and testosterone.
-If both testes are removed, resulting in zero production of testosterone will have cause havoc on male health.
+It would be unwise to see testis as something that is for producing sperm and testosterone.
+If both testes are removed, resulting in zero production of testosterone will cause havoc on male health.

 For those living with impotence, it is vital to understand that libido and erectile dysfunction are two different terms.

 Libido is all about sexual desire.
-Many men may have adequate erection quality, and they still may not want to have sex as libido is lacking.
+Many men may have adequate erection quality but may not want to have sex as libido is lacking.
 Erectile dysfunction, on the other hand, is the inability to have an erection hard enough for satisfactory sex, though in most cases, the desire is there.

 Men without testes would not only have inferior erection quality, but they will have a severe problem of lack of libido.
 They will feel tired all the time.
-Lack of testosterone will also cause mood issues, considerably increase the risk of depression, sleep disorders.
+Lack of testosterone will also cause mood issues, considerably increasing the risk of depression and sleep disorders.
 Testicles are vital for stronger muscles and bones.
-Thus, those without testes will have not just poor erection quality, but also poor general health (5).
+Thus, those without testes will have not just poor erection quality but also poor general health (5).